William Vann Parker

 William "Vann" Parker (December 22, 1901 – November 25, 1987) was an American mathematician who worked primarily in classical algebra.
+He was chair of the mathematics department at both Louisiana State University in the 1940s and Auburn University in the 1950s.
+He was also the Graduate Dean at Auburn during integration in Alabama.

 Early life and education

 On December 22, 1901, Parker was born in Monroe, North Carolina to Benjamin Franklin Parker and Sarah Della Cox.
 He obtained a Bachelor of Arts degree from University of North Carolina in 1923 followed by a Master of Arts degree the following year.
 While at the University of North Carolina, he was a member of the Di Society, Math Club, Elisha Mitchell Scientific Society, and Union Country Club.
 He was also an Assistant Instructor in Mathematics during his senior year.
 He attended Princeton University between 1926 and 1927; and eventually obtain a PhD at Brown University in 1931 under his advisor Albert Arnold Bennett.

 Career

 In 1924, he began teaching at the University of the South until 1925.
 He would then teach at the University of North Carolina between 1925 and 1931.
 During his attendance at Princeton University he taught there as well.
 In 1931, he started teaching at Mississippi Woman's College until 1934.
 He then started teaching at Georgia Institute of Technology in 1934 until 1936 where he was one of the first people hired there to have a doctorate degree.
 In 1936, he became an associate professor at Louisiana State University where he advised Anthony Aucoin (1940) and John Currie (1948).
 In 1943, he would become the head of the math department at Louisiana State University until leaving in 1947.
 He then became a regents professor at University of Georgia between 1947 and 1950.